AlohaBush/SuperTasker3000/README.md

 - Rename tasks.
 - Mark tasks as completed.
 - Ask for confirmation before potentially destructive changes.
-- Send a daily digest to a configured Telegram chat.
 - Restrict access by Telegram Chat ID.
 - Optionally understand Russian free-form text with an LLM.
 - Optionally transcribe Telegram voice messages with an LLM transcription endpoint.